-One important component of recovery care is the use of drains, which allows excess fluid to leave the body rather than building up around the incision site.
+Drains are an important part of recovery, allowing excess fluid to leave the body rather than build up around the incision site.
 Fluid is redirected through tubes into bulbs designed for easy emptying and cleaning.
 Caring for these bulbs and the drains themselves plays a major role in encouraging the body to recover quickly and effectively.

-In addition to emptying the bulbs, you will also need to clean the drain site daily to reduce the risk of infection.
+You will also need to clean the tummy tuck drain site daily to reduce the risk of infection.
 If you notice any signs of infection, such as redness, rash, or a fever, you should contact your surgeon immediately.

 Typically, surgical drains are removed within a week of surgery.